How do you collect yourself after a stressful event?

 Emotional Resilience in Social Work

 Emotional resilience is promoted by factors that lie within us, the factors that lie in the organization that we work in, and the educational factors.
-When it comes to resilience in a profession, it is usually two-dimensional – the first dimension is the experience of adverse or stressful situations, and the second one is to skillfully cope with them.
-(Beddoe et. al, 2013)
+When it comes to resilience in a profession, it is usually two-dimensional – the first dimension is the experience of adverse or stressful situations, and the second one is to skillfully cope with them (McCann et al., 2013).

 Undoubtedly, social work is a job that requires tremendous emotional intelligence and empathy.
-Due to the nature of their work, social workers often need to hide or suppress their reactions to dominating authority or the immense workload that they don’t get paid for (Kinman et al., 2011).
+Due to the nature of their work, social workers often need to hide or suppress their reactions to dominating authority or the immense workload that they don’t get paid for (Kinman & Grant, 2010).

 Doing this for years is undoubtedly stressful and can take a toll on the workers’ resilience and emotional tenacity.

-Researchers like Beddoe et al., 2013, Louise Grant, and Gail Kinman, 2011 devoted much of their time in exploring how resiliency plays a key role in social workers who have managed to sustain the profession for years.
+In several studies (Beddoe, Davys, & Adamson, 2013), researchers like Gail Kinman and Louise Grant (2010) devoted much of their time exploring how resiliency plays a key role in social workers who have managed to sustain the profession for years.

-With an immense focus to the present, realistic expectations, and dedication toward the larger community, social workers are able to hold on to their emotional resilience in times of trouble.
-(Grant and Kinman, 2014)
+With an immense focus to the present, realistic expectations, and dedication toward the larger community, social workers are able to hold on to their emotional resilience in times of trouble (Grant & Kinman, 2014).

 Simple Stress-busters For Social Workers